List of Inkigayo Chart winners (2022)

 Besides Ive, three other acts had more than one number one on the chart in 2022.
-(G)I-dle had two singles rank number one in 2022; "Tomboy" and "Nxde".
-Both singles ranked number one for three weeks and achieved triple crowns.
+(G)I-dle had two singles rank number one in 2022, "Tomboy" and "Nxde", both of which ranked number one for three weeks and achieved triple crowns.
 Their single "Tomboy" acquired 9,648 points on the April 3 broadcast, making it the song with the highest score of the year.
-Blackpink also had two number one singles – "Pink Venom" and "Shut Down" – both of which achieved triple crowns.
-The only other artist to have two number one singles in 2022 was NCT Dream.
-They achieved this with their singles "Glitch Mode" and "Beatbox".
+Blackpink also had two number-one singles, "Pink Venom" and "Shut Down", both of which achieved triple crowns.
+The only other artist to have two number-one singles in 2022 was NCT Dream, who achieved this with their singles "Glitch Mode" and "Beatbox".

 Chart history

-Ive won their first Inkigayo trophy and their first Triple Crown for "Eleven".
-They also earned a triple crown for the succeeding single "Love Dive", and along with "After Like", they were the artist with the most weeks at number one in 2022.
+Ive won their first Inkigayo trophy and their first triple crown for "Eleven".
+They also earned a triple crown for the succeeding single "Love Dive".
+The two singles along with "After Like", ranked number one for a total of 7 weeks making them the artist with the most weeks at number-one in 2022.
 Member Yujin (third from right) was a co-host of the program until March 2022.

-Got the Beat earned their first ever music show win with their Inkigayo trophy for "Step Back".
-Member Taeyeon (second from top left) also received a Triple Crown for "INVU".
+Got the Beat earned their first-ever music show win with their Inkigayo trophy for "Step Back".
+Member Taeyeon (second from top left) also received a triple crown for "INVU".

-Twice's Nayeon received her first ever music show trophy as a soloist on Inkigayo with "Pop!".
+Twice's Nayeon received her first-ever music show trophy as a soloist on Inkigayo with "Pop!".
 The single went on to achieve a triple crown.

 NewJeans received their first Inkigayo award for "Attention".